Introduction¶

 Some large reference works

-Handbook of Systematic Musicology: A detailed reference for experimental and empirical approaches to the study of music.
+Handbook of Systematic Musicology: A reference for experimental and empirical approaches to the study of music.

 The Oxford Handbook of Music Psychology: A comprehensive overview of research and theories in music psychology.